-Article 3 Application for the final assessment by the exam candidate
+Article 3 Application for the final assessment by the student

-- 1. The exam candidate applies for the final assessment to the programme's Department for Exam Administration ESL, submitting proof that they meet the conditions of Article 2. - 2.
-The date on which the Department for Exam Administration ESL receives the exam candidate's application will be the date of the final assessment.
+- 1. The student applies for the final assessment to the programme's Department for Exam Administration ESL, submitting proof that they meet the conditions of Article 2.
+The student applies for the final assessment by creating a new case through Osiris Student and submitting the proof that the student meets the conditions of Article 2. - 2.
+The date on which the Department for Exam Administration ESL receives the student's application will be the date of the final assessment.